When sending inquires or corrections,

 Joseph of Voluntown

-Society members Arthur T. Corey (Joseph Cory line) and Arthur E. Corey also have Y-chromosome profiles matching the Harpole Cory line.
+Society members Dr. Arthur T. Corey (Joseph Cory line) and Arthur E. Corey also have Y-chromosome profiles matching the Harpole Cory line.
 However, available documentary evidence indicates only that their Corey ancestors lived in Connecticut early in the 19th century.
 No descendant of Thomas who moved to Connecticut has been identified.
 The possibility exists that another Cory male from the Harpole line immigrated to Connecticut for whom no record has been found.

-For the most part, the new world Hapole Corys have retained the original spelling like those in the UK.
+For the most part, the new world Harpole Corys have retained the original spelling like those in the UK.
 In some instances, an "e" has been added at various times.
 Many historians insist, contrary to written record, insist upon adding the "e" to the early emigrants.

-Further information is needed to determine the relationships between the Hapole/Northampton Corys and the Norfolk Corys.
+Further information is needed to determine the relationships between the Harpole/Northampton Corys and the Norfolk Corys.
 Further DNA data is required to determine if there is a connection.
 All male Corys are welcome to participate in our joint DNA project.
 Please refer to our DNA page for further information.